Malayanil/Breast-Cancer-Prediction/README.md

 		X = preprocessing.StandardScaler().fit(X).transform(X.astype(float))
 		Y = df['Class'].values
 		X_train, X_test, Y_train, Y_test = train_test_split( X, Y, test_size=0.2, random_state=42)
+		# We have chosen the features as concluded from the individual dependencies of features compared to the 'Class' feature.
+		# The graphs have been shown in Section 3 of this file.

 	c) Since this is a Machine Learning problem to classify and predict data into two categories, we use the K-Nearest Neighbour Model for classification.
 		> We find out the optimal value of "K" by plotting an accuracy graph.
 We then use that value of "K" for final prediction of the data.